Ranasinghe Premadasa: Legacy

 Amongst Sri Lankans, Premadasa has left behind a mixed legacy.
-While he was seen as a spokesperson of the poor, common man, his handling of the country's two civil conflicts, the JVP insurrection and the Sri Lankan Civil War, have been heavily criticised.
+While he was seen as a spokesperson of the poor, common man, his handling of the country's two civil conflicts, the JVP insurrection and the Sri Lankan civil war, have been heavily criticised.

-The R. Premadasa International Cricket Stadium, which was built under Premadasa's supervision in 1986, still remains named after him.
+R. Premadasa Stadium, which was built under Premadasa's supervision in 1986, still remains named after him.

 The Sri Lankabhimanya Ranasinghe Premadasa Memorial is a statue depicting Premadasa, which stands in Hulftsdorp, Colombo.

-The Former president Sri Lankabhimanya Ranasinghe Premadasa Memorial Monument stands at the location of the bomb blast, at the junction of Armour Street and Grandpass Road in Hulftsdorp.
+The Former President Sri Lankabhimanya Ranasinghe Premadasa Memorial Monument stands at the location of the bomb blast, at the junction of Armour Street and Grandpass Road in Hulftsdorp.

 Ranasinghe Premadasa's son, Sajith Premadasa, went on to become a politician in his own right.
-Sajith ran for presidency twice unsuccessfully in 2019 and 2024 winning 41.99% and 32.76% of the vote respectively.
-He is the current Leader of the Opposition representing the Samagi Jana Balawegaya political party, a breakaway party of the United National Party his father once led.
+Sajith ran for presidency twice unsuccessfully in 2019 and 2024, winning 41.99% and 32.76% of the vote respectively.
+He is the current Leader of the Opposition and leader of the Samagi Jana Balawegaya, a breakaway party of the United National Party his father once led.